-It takes many success factors; here we highlight the “Both/And Factor“.
+It takes many success factors, plus a lot of luck. here we highlight the “Both/And Factor“.
 This is the ability to manage conflicts between certain pairs of necessary elements that seem to be mutually incompatible, while BOTH are necessary.
 The specific elements may be different; some examples may be common.
 A well-known example is the org. need for both a focus on fully exploiting their established, successful methods and markets and the need for exploring some completely new (and risky) innovations.

 New start-up firms are totally devoted to exploring.
 When they become successful there is a choice either to stay 100% with that direction or to also explore for a second, backup product.
 There are many competitors and one may produce a new, better product that destroys the former success.
 Sometimes it is an idea that they knew about.
-They have the knowledge for innovation but they don't use it.
-Having found a "winning formula" it is natural to embrace it, stay focused on it, and scorn other ways.
+They have the knowledge for an innovation but they don't use it.
+Having found a "winning formula" it is natural to stick to it and scorn other "distractions".

-The "next innovation" (like a baby) is usually born weak, clumsy and even ugly.
+An innovation (like a baby) is usually born weak, clumsy and even ugly.
 It needs parental care and shelter for a time.
-A baby needs guidance to grow like its parents but (here is the difference) an organizational innovation needs to grow up different from its protectors.
+A youngster needs guidance to grow up basically like its parents but (here is the difference) an organizational innovation needs to grow up different from its protectors.
 The problem is how to provide the innovation with BOTH the resources to grow stronger AND the freedom to grow in its own (new) way.
-This is much more work than just staying focused on one set of related products.
-Building dynamic capability requires learning how to manage Both/And challenges in organizations.
-Let's continue to simplify this idea, at the individual/family level.
+Managing both, allowing the new one to create a different ORG culture alongside the established ORG is much harder than just staying focused on one set of related products.
+Building this dynamic capability requires learning how to manage Both/And challenges in organizations.

 This duality challenge/conflict is well-known to parents and educators of young adults.
 What do these young people most need from their parents/mentors?